Ascending Channels: Key Characteristics and Trading Applications

 What Are the Rules for the Ascending Channel?

 Identifying an ascending channel starts with connecting at least two higher highs and two higher lows with parallel trendlines.
 The price should remain within the boundaries, so traders can enter long positions at support and short positions at resistance.
 Another trading rule is to trade breakouts.
-Breakouts should be confirmed before entering trades.
+Breakouts are typically confirmed before entering trades.

-What Is an Ascending Channel vs. a Descending Channel?
+What Is an Ascending Channel and a Descending Channel?

 An ascending channel slopes upward and signals bullish conditions, while a descending channel slopes downward, indicating a bearish trend.
 Both patterns form parallel boundaries, but the price direction and trend bias differ significantly between the two.